 Asthma is a chronic condition in which the airways that carry air to the lungs are inflamed and narrowed.

-Inflamed airways are very sensitive, and they tend to react to things in the environment called triggers, such as inhaled substances.
+Inflamed airways are very sensitive, and they tend to react to things in the environment called triggers, such as substances that are inhaled.
 When the airways react, they swell and narrow even more, and also produce extra mucus, all of which make it harder for air to flow to the lungs.
+The muscles around the airways also tighten, which further restricts air flow.

-Some people have mild asthma symptoms that go away on their own, or only experience asthma symptoms in response to certain activities like exercising.
-Other people have more serve and frequent symptoms.
+Some people have mild asthma symptoms, or only experience asthma symptoms in response to certain activities like exercising.
+Other people have more serve and frequent symptoms, which may need treatment with medication.

 What causes asthma?